 New stallion chosen as the black horse for Lloyds TSB

-Holme Grove Prokofiev, a 17-year-old graded Trakenhner Stallion was chosen after photographer George Brooks was commissioned by the bank to find trademark look horse in 2011.
+The new horse is named Holme Grove Prokofiev, a 17-year-old graded Trakehner Stallion that was chosen after photographer George Brooks was commissioned by the bank to find a regenerated trademark look horse in 2011.

 The original Lloyds TSB black horse was called Cancara but died in 2006 at the age of 31.
-He was the succeeded by three horses who share his role – Dante, Tarantino, Imperator and now, Holme Grove Prokofiev.
+Lloyds are always looking for new stallions to match the glittering career of Cancara, and has already been replaced by three other horses who share the important role – Dante, Tarantino and Imperator.
+They’re now joined by Holme Grove Prokofiev.

 To find out more, visit the Holme Grove website.